3052/google/readme.md

 ## How to install?

 This module works with Windows, macOS or Linux.
-First, [download Go][2] and extract archive.
+Builds here [1].
+If you want to manually build, download Go [2] and extract archive.
 Then download GooglePlay Zip and extract archive.
 Then navigate to:

 ~~~
 googleplay-main/cmd/googleplay